Al-Qa-qa/ethernaut-solutions-foundry/README.md

-# OpenZeppelin Ethernaut CTF Solutions | Foundary Environment
+# OpenZeppelin Ethernaut CTF Solutions | Foundry

 This repo solves all Ethernaut CTFs using Foundary framework.
 Each CTF has its own solution file, comments to explain the solution, logging result in the cmd for better understanding.
 Feel free to contact us if there is something not clear, or there is an error in the solution.